shubham23278/Impledge-Technologies-Coding-round/README.md

 ## Overview and Approach

-Used Trie structure for this problem.
-The trie data structure allows us to perform inserion and search operations in O(n) where N is the length of the word.
+Trie structure was used to solve the problem.
+We can execute insertion and search operations using the trie data structure in O(n) time, where N is the word length.

+The search algorithm involves having 2 pointers to the trie structure- current word pointer and new word pointer.
+The algorithm compares the values of the two pointers to see if they make a compound word.
+Then the compound words are stored in the finalList array.